Bhavesh-Daphale/Climate-Weather-App/README.md

 # Climate-Weather-App

-Climate is a weather app that take city name as Input and the Displays the current weather and forecast for next 5 days. i have used openWeather API to fetch weather data
+Climate is a weather app that take city name as Input and then Displays the current weather and forecast for next 5 days for the given city. i have used openWeather API to fetch weather data

 technology/frameworks used : HTML, CSS, JS, Node Js, Express Js, OpenWeather API